satyasaisaketh08/Resort---Website---Maldives/README.md

 **STEPS TO EXECUTE : - **

-1) Download the files
+1) Download the files / gitclone the repository
 2) Open folder in vscode
-3) Check the app.js folder
+3) Check the package.json files
-4) Open terminal in vscode
+4) Open terminal and type npm-install and the required package present in the dependencies will be downloaded
+5) Check the app.js folder
+6) Open terminal
-5) Type node app.js command and check wether it's running on the server port 3000 on the terminal
+7) Type node app.js command and check wether it's running on the server port 3000 on the terminal
-6) Now open chrome and type localhost:3000 and set the zoom size to 90%
+8) Open chrome and check the app a the port number specified
-7) And here is the website 😄
+9) And here is the website 😄